brimdata/zed/docs/commands/zed.md

 The output from `manage` provides a per-pool summary of the maintenance performed, including a count of `objects_compacted`.

+As an alternative to running `manage` as a separate command, the `-manage` option is also available on the [`serve`](#serve) command to have maintenance tasks run at the specified interval by the service process.

 ### Merge

 Data is merged from one branch into another with the `merge` command, e.g.,